28 releases (4 stable)

 A minimal statistics library for performance monitoring

-Rustics implements a simple set of statistics structs intended primarily for measuring performance parameters.
+Rustics implements statistics structs intended primarily for measuring performance parameters.
 The struct implementations compute various statistical characterizations of the data, such as the mean and variance.
 The trait Rustics defines the common interface for all statistical types.

 At this time, statistics can be gathered for i64 values, time periods (also of type i64), and f64 samples.
-Statistics can gathered collected as a running total of all samples recorded, or as a window covering the last N samples.
+They can be kept as a running total of all samples recorded, or as a window covering the last N samples.
+The library also supports creating sets of structs.

 The structs for time samples require a timer implementation.
 See the time module for information on timers and to see some sample implementations.